 Keep it simple

-Finally, while it always helps to learn from more prominent retailers, you shouldn’t try to copy their efforts.
-Come up with one or two sales you want to focus on, and put your energy into executing them well.
+Finally, while it always helps to learn from more prominent retailers, you shouldn't copy their efforts.
+Come up with one or two sales you want to focus on and invest your energy into executing them well.

-Keeping your plans simple will ensure you can provide a positive experience for your customers and avoid unnecessary mistakes.
-It will also make it easier for you to continue these efforts throughout Small Business Saturday and Cyber Monday.
+Keeping your plans simple will ensure you can provide a positive experience for customers and avoid unnecessary mistakes.
+It also makes it easier for you to build buzz and continue these efforts throughout Small Business Saturday and Cyber Monday.

 [Read more: Maximize Your E-Commerce Potential This Cyber Monday]

-This article was originally written by Jamie Johnson.
+This article was originally written by Jamie Johnson and Miranda Fraraccio.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.